 Yellow BCF fire extinguishers are banned in SA and must be taken to the Household Hazardous Waste Depot Open 9:00am to 12:00pm the first Tuesday of every month (including public holidays).
 Cnr Magazine Road and Henschke Street, Dry Creek SA.

 If used for commercial/business safety purposes, fire extinguishers should be tested and tagged every 6-12 months by a qualified Fire Safety service provider.

 LPG BBQ gas bottles can be refilled through Swap ‘n’ Go exchange available at most service stations, contact Elgas at Para Hills West on 8368 4700 for location details

 Recycle for Sight– Lions Clubs International, collect eye glasses through the ‘Recycle for Sight’ program.
 Donations are then given to people in developing countries

 OneSight– drop off your reading glasses and sunglasses, broken or intact to any OPSM, Laubman and Pank or Budget Eyewear store.
 Your glasses are then distributed to charities helping developing communities.

-These can be recycled through the Backlight program at Banner Hardware, Mitre 10 or True Value hardware stores.
-Click here for more information on what globes can be recycled and where to find your nearest store.
+These can be recycled through the Backlight program at Banner Mitre 10 or True Value hardware as well as at IKEA stores.

 Handsets and batteries can be recycled through the Mobile Muster.

 Some councils offer a mobile recycling service at community centres and libraries so please check with your local council and ask if they offer this service

 Motor oil can have serious repercussions on our waterways and environment if it is thrown away or poured down a drain.
 There are now many places across South Australia that you can take your used oil to be recycled.
 Click here to find your nearest location.